 - Provides a new round of direct stimulus payments of $600 to most Americans including dependents

-- Extends all unemployment assistance, including the Pandemic Unemployment Assistance (PUA), through April 19, 2021, with a $300 weekly boost in payments through March 14.
+- Extends every unemployment assistance, which includes the Pandemic Unemployment Assistance (PUA), up until April 19, 2021, with a $300 weekly boost in payments until March 14.
 O Unemployment benefits are extended to the self-employed

 - Provides $25 billion to the states through Sept.
-30, 2022, for rental assistance and allows landlords to apply for funds on behalf of tenants
+30, 2022, for rental assistance and lets landlords apply for funds on the tenants’ behalf

-- Includes payments for rent in arrears as well as utilities and other expenses related to housing
+- Comprises payments for rent in utilities especially arrears and other expenses that relates to housing

-- Extends federal eviction ban through the end of January
+- Makes extension to federal eviction ban until ending of January

 There will be $25 billion that will be made available for rental assistance in the bill.
 The federal assistance in Massachusetts will most likely be distributed through the RAFT program, which recently increased its limits to assist eligible households with up to $10,000 to pay for past due or future rent.